PhilMurzynowski/rerrt/README.md

 Robust Ellipsoid RRT, a robust approach to sampling based planning methods.
-Full documentation nearing completion.
+Written during for research in the MIT Robot Locomotion Group in 2020.

 This project makes use of RobotLocomotion/drake, though it currently only uses the AutoDiff python bindings.
 If you have drake installed locally, add this directory to your python path